The 3-Step keyword secret to ranking on Google's first page.

 If you know anything about me, you’ll know I’m a BIG fan of content repurposing.
 And if you know anything else, it’s that Pinterest is one of my fave ways to repurpose long form content to reach more people.

-How to create 20 pins out of 1 blog post
+How to create 20 pins out of one blog post

 When it comes to creating content for your blog, we all know there is a lot that goes into it.
 From coming up with blog post topics to writing the actual thing to sourcing images and graphics to making sure it’s optimized…it’s a process.
 It’s an important process too, so you can’t really skip a lot of steps if you want the post to perform.
 When it comes to promoting that blog post on Pinterest, there are some ways to make it easier and quicker.